koszeggy/KGySoft.Drawing/README.md

         bitmap.Unlock();
     });
 ```

+> 💡 _Tip:_ See also the [Xamarin](Examples/Xamarin) and [MAUI](Examples/Maui) examples that demonstrate [how](https://github.com/koszeggy/KGySoft.Drawing/blob/2f769973dff4c702dd496873f77ddcc4e728a994/Examples/Maui/Extensions/SKBitmapExtensions.cs#L99) to create a bitmap data for SkiaSharp's `SKBitmap` type.

 Note that there are different overloads for indexed formats where you have to specify how to read/write a palette index.
 Please also note that these delegates work with 32-bit color structures (just like usual `GetPixel`/`SetPixel`) so wider formats will be quantized into the ARGB8888 color space (or BGRA8888, using the alternative terminology) when getting/setting pixels but this is how regular formats work, too.
 Anyway, you can always access the actual underlying data of whatever format by the aforementioned [`IReadableBitmapDataRow.ReadRaw`](https://docs.kgysoft.net/drawing/html/M_KGySoft_Drawing_Imaging_IReadableBitmapDataRow_ReadRaw__1.htm) and [`IWritableBitmapDataRow.WriteRaw`](https://docs.kgysoft.net/drawing/html/M_KGySoft_Drawing_Imaging_IWritableBitmapDataRow_WriteRaw__1.htm) methods.